-- (a) Donation to Certain Charitable Organizations.
-The President/CEO may, on behalf of the Authority, donate such computer and phone equipment to a San Diego County-based organization that is exempt from taxation pursuant to 26 U.S.C.
+- (a) Public Action.
+The Authority may utilize a third-party auctioneer to conduct a public auction of surplus items.
+After each auction or attempt to auction Authority items, the Authority may dispose of any unsold or non-auctioned Authority items in any of the following manners as determined by the President/CEO in her sole discretion. - (b) Donation to Certain Charitable Organizations.
+The President/CEO may, on behalf of the Authority, donate any unsold or non-auctioned Authority items to an organization that is exempt from taxation pursuant to 26 U.S.C.
 Sec.
 501(c)(3).
-Each such donation shall be subject to the following conditions: - [1] No single donated item has a fair market value exceeding One Hundred Dollars (\$100); and - [2] The receiving organization takes appropriate action to publicly recognize the Authority's donations in a manner that increases the public's awareness of the Authority and acceptance of the San Diego International Airport ("Airport"); and - [3] Following each donation, the President/CEO provides the Board with a written report of each donation with a list of the donated computer equipment at the regularly scheduled Board meeting following the donation. - (b) Sale to Authority Personnel.
-If the President/CEO determines that it is advantageous to the Authority to provide Authority personnel the opportunity to purchase surplus and obsolete computers, phones, and related equipment, the President/CEO may authorize such sales subject to the following conditions: - [1] The sale of each computer or computer with monitor, or phone shall be at a price that at least equals the fair market value of the equipment as reasonably determined. - [2] The opportunity to purchase surplus and obsolete computers, phones, and associated equipment shall be available on a fair and equitable basis to all Authority personnel. - [3] Prior to receipt of a purchased computer, phone, or related equipment, each purchaser shall sign a statement certifying that: (1) the computer, phone, or related equipment will be used solely for the purchaser's personal use; (2) the computer, phone, or related equipment will not be used for business purposes and will not be resold; and (3) the purchaser will dispose of the purchased computer, phone, or related equipment through a state certified electronic waste recycling center or electronic waste collection point. - [4] Documentation of the means by which and whom the fair market value of each sold computer or computer equipment, phone, or related equipment was determined, the purchase price, the purchaser, and the purchaser's certification shall be maintained for a minimum of three years.
+Each such donation shall be subject to the following conditions: - [1] No single donated item has a fair market value exceeding One Hundred Dollars (\$100); and - [2] The receiving organization takes appropriate action to publicly recognize the Authority's donations in a manner that increases the public's awareness of the Authority and acceptance of the San Diego International Airport ("Airport"); and - [3] The President/CEO provides the Board with a written report of each donation with a list of the donated items at least annually; and - [4] Primary efforts are made to donate items to a charitable organization operating in San Diego County before organizations outside of San Diego County. - (c) Sale to Authority Personnel.
+If the President/CEO determines that it is advantageous to the Authority to provide Authority personnel the opportunity to purchase surplus and obsolete Authority items, the President/CEO may authorize such sales subject to the following conditions: - [1] The sale of each item shall be at a price that at least equals the fair market value of the equipment as reasonably determined. - [2] The opportunity to purchase surplus and obsolete Authority items shall be available on a fair and equitable basis to all Authority personnel. - [3] Prior to receipt of a purchased Authority item, each purchaser shall sign a statement certifying that: (1) the item will be used solely for the purchaser's personal use; (2) the item will not be used for business purposes and will not be resold; and (3) the purchaser will dispose of the item through a state certified electronic waste recycling center or electronic waste collection point, if applicable. - [4] Documentation of the means by which and whom the fair market value of each sold item was determined, the purchase price, the purchaser, and the purchaser's certification shall be maintained for a minimum of three years.

+(d) Recycling and Landfill Disposal.
+The Authority may recycle recyclable items or dispose of items in the landfill that are not managed by any of the methods listed above.
+[Amended by Resolution No. 2021-0087 dated September 2, 2021.]
 [Amended by Resolution No. 2019-0004 dated January 3, 2019.]
 [Amended by Resolution No. 2010-0132 dated December 2, 2010.]
 [Adopted by Resolution No. 2002-02 dated September 20, 2002.]